How we made Bodyform’s ‘Womb Stories’: blood, nipple hairs, flowers and monsters

 The complex, sometimes dual nature of the womb and the mixed emotions it can stir for women at different stages in their life was the “seed” for the creative, explains Hulley.

-Lossgott adds: “We started to think about anthropomorphising the uterus and the ‘womb dwellers’ that live inside it.
+Lossgott adds: “We started to think about anthropomorphizing the uterus and the ‘womb dwellers’ that live inside it.
 The womb emerged as a kind of second seat of power that controls women’s bodies.
-It can be awesome, or the control centre can say ‘I’m going to totally screw up your life today’.”
+It can be awesome, or the control center can say ‘I’m going to totally screw up your life today’.”

 She continues: “We just started laughing about how all of these different characters could come to life within a womb, then set about sewing the tapestry of all these different experiences together.”

 The team worked with a predominantly female crew and an all-women team of animators and illustrators who brought this vision to life.
 These clips were then broken up with shots of real women